tylerlumsden/GolayPair/NOTES.md

 --> then
 - ilias will provide the compressions and the uncompressions code
 - given multiple compressions, remove the ones that are equivalent

+next
+-->
+- log the stats of the equivalence checking, number of sequences filtered, time for each step, etc.
+- Look at how curtis or others table the results

+- decimation on a, and then decimation on a and b

+- perhaps the uniform shifting is causing extreme slowdown?
+Is my implementation ideal?
+- log results with/without uniform shift
+Looks like this is not the case.